 Who earns the minimum wage?

-A 2015 report from the Bureau of Labor Statistic finds that almost half (48.2 percent) of all employees earning the federal minimum wage are between the ages of 16 to 24.
+The latest report from the Bureau of Labor Statistics (BLS) finds that 44.7% of all employees earning the federal minimum wage are between the ages of 16 to 24.

 Proponents of a higher minimum wage often describe the age distribution of the minimum wage workforce using the proposed higher figure (e.g. $10.10, $12, or $15) instead of the current minimum wage.
 This has the effect of raising both the average and median age of a minimum wage worker.